la1k/DXCCAlerter/README.md

 specified in the config file.
 Correct information here requires that logs are uploaded to ClubLog.

+The cluster spotter itself loads this file every time it is needed, so that e.g. a cronjob can be used to continuously update this file without restarting the spotter script.

 `./cluster_spotter.py [PATH TO CONFIG FILE]`

 Connect to the DXCC cluster specified in the config file and continuosly parse